awez/amirrajan.github.com/a-dark-room/index.md

 - Average: 4,848
 - Total: 72,722

-**Relative performance of others in the App Store.**
+_Variable 4: Relative performance of others in the App Store_

-Heads Up! briefly knocked Bleck out of its #1 spot (for a few hours), but soon fell back to #2 (and then #3).
+Heads Up! briefly knocked Blek out of its #1 spot (for a few hours), but soon fell back to #2 (and then #3).
 On the 14th, Ellen DeGeneres [posted a Heads Up! session with Emily Blunt](http://www.ellentv.com/videos/0-vrobj813/), which may have contributed to its very brief bump.
-But that's how Heads Up! rolls.
-It's an entertaining, casual, celebrity backed game.
+But that's how Heads Up! rolls (see what I did there).
+It's an quality game with celebrity sponsorship.
 And because of this, it's held a top 10 spot _since May of 2013_.

 Minecraft is Minecraft.
 This game is an "expensive" premium app with a review velocity of _300+ a day_.
 I think it's found a happy balance between rank and price.
 It's held a top 10 spot _since July of 2013_.

-Plauge Inc. has had a volatile existance.
-It's rank has flucutated in the top 20 _since May of 2012_.
-But that's _two years_ of pretty decent daily revenue.
+Plague Inc. has had a volatile existence.
+Its rank has fluctuated in the top 20 _since May of 2012_.
+That's _two years_ of "top spot" daily revenue.

-Blek did an awesome job with timing the sale, making it really hard to take back #1.
-They _did_ eventually change the price back to $2.99 (which may have contributed to their fall).
-I have no idea what kind of elasticity exists with regards to high ranking apps.
-My only assumption is that they probably felt that net revenue at a lower rank/higher price was better than net revenue at a higher rank/lower price.
+Blek (can I call it my arch nemesis?) did an awesome job with timing its sale, making it really hard to take back #1.
+They _did_ eventually change the price back to $2.99, which may have contributed to their fall.

+I have no idea what kind of price elasticity exists with regards to high ranking apps.
+My assumption is that Blek is measuring this elasticity themselves, or felt that net revenue at a lower rank/higher price was better than net revenue at a higher rank/lower price.

 Michael and I have wondered what would happen if we increased the price of ADR, but have decided against it.
-Other games have precidence accross platforms, are celebrity backed, and have been around a long time.
-They show everything they have to offer and ask for a fair price up front.
-ADR has no official media coverage, shows nothing in the description, and asks for $0.99.
+Other games have precedence on other platforms, are celebrity backed, or have been around a long time.
+They show everything they have to offer, invest a lot in marketing, and ask for a fair price up front.
+ADR has no official media coverage, says nothing in the description, looks absolutely ridiculous with its single screen shot, and asks for $0.99.

-At this point, ADR remains a premium, free to play, mind blowing experience.
-It's hard to predict what outcome we never went viral in the UK and (in turn) made ADR free with an optional IAP... the world may never know.
+To summarize my summary:

-**tl;dr;** The v1.6 update didn't seem to have a noticeable effect on ADR's rise back to the top.
-Given the relative life of these other apps in the top spots, it really is too soon to tell how ADR will peform in the long run.
-One things for sure, this roller coaster isn't over yet.
+- The v1.6 update didn't seem to have a noticeable effect on ADR's rise back to the top.
+- There's an incredibly complex symbiotic relationship with other ranked apps.
+- It's too soon to tell how ADR will perform in the long run.

+One thing's for sure, this roller coaster isn't over yet.
+Oh look... we're back at number 2...
+Blek dropped their price back to $0.99.
+Oh look... estimated federal taxes are due next month... time to visit with my CPA again.
+Oh look!
+[Ruboto](http://ruboto.org/)!
+Oh look...
+[ADR scam apps](http://www.windowsphone.com/en-us/store/app/a-dark-room-game/a7fd3901-7020-4cb8-93b4-fdf3974dd205)... `(╯°□°）╯︵ ┻━┻`

 <hr /> <!-- put next entry above this line -->